sam777manss/ApiRoles/README.md

 Is all sites use jwt token
-and after registration it store token in local storage if i visits many sites that means many token in local storage So it become tedious to handle.
+and after registration it store token in local storage if i visits many sites that means many token in local storage So it becomes tedious to handle.
 Is there any alternative solution for it

 there are alternative solutions you can consider:
 Session-based authentication: